1983shiv/ref-notes/nodejs.md

 - **Open Source** : source code is publicly available for sharing and modification
 - **Cross Platform** : Available on Mac, Windows and Linux
 - **JavaScript runtime Environment** :
-    - JavaScript runtime is an environment which provides all the necessary components in order to use and run a JavaScript program.
+    - JavaScript runtime is an environment which provides all the necessary components in order to use and run a JavaScript program ***outside the browser***.
     - Every browser has a JavaScript Engine
     - A ***JavaScript Engine*** is one component in the JavaScript runtime.
     - What else does the JavaScript runtime consist of?
         - ![ overview of Javascript runtime](./img/Node-js-avaScript-Runtime.png)

+    - ECMAScript >> JavaScript Engine (V8) >> JavaScript runtime

 ### Why learn Node.js?
 - Build end to end javascript applications.